 It’s pretty common for packaging to get less attention than its glamorous cousins advertising and public relations.
 We’re guilty of that too.
 It’s been a while since we last covered it.
 That’s despite studies showing it’s a major driver of purchase decisions.

 Packaging’s important because it’s a guaranteed touchpoint.
 It’s what customers see of your product before they buy.
 It’s how they find you when they’ve decided to buy.
 And as we’ll show, packaging even has a role to play after the sale’s made.

-There’s a practical element to packaging development.
-You need to consider the design, the writing and its physical characteristics for example.
+There’s a practical aspect to packaging development.
+You need to consider the design, the writing and its physical characteristics, for example.